Stone Garrett Player Props: Nationals vs. Athletics

-On Friday, Stone Garrett (hitting .158 in his past 10 games) and the Washington Nationals play the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
+On Saturday, Stone Garrett (.393 on-base percentage in past 10 games, 52 points above season-long percentage) and the Washington Nationals play the Oakland Athletics, whose starting pitcher will be Luis Medina.
 First pitch is at 7:05 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Phillies.
+He racked up two hits (going 2-for-3 with an RBI) in his most recent appearance against the Athletics.

 Stone Garrett Game Info & Props vs. the Athletics